What is tax relief on pensions?

 Children under 16 and adults who don’t pay income tax can pay up to £2,880 net into a pension this tax year.
 With the automatic tax relief top up, the maximum invested will be £3,600.

 What are the tax relief limits on pensions?

 If both your threshold income is less than £200,000 and your adjusted income is less than £260,000, you’ll get tax relief on all contributions made into your pensions until you reach the £60,000 annual allowance limit.
 If your total income exceeds these limits, then an annual taper will come into play.

 This limit includes the automatic top up, so you only need to pay in £48,000 to enjoy tax benefits on the whole £60,000.
 If you have an adjusted income of more than £260,000, your annual allowance could be less than £60,000 and as little as £10,000.

 You can pay in more than your annual income if you've rolled over any of your allowance.

 If you save more than this in a tax year, you can roll the remaining balance over for up to three years.
-So if you rolled over (sometimes known as 'carry forward') £10,000 and earn under £240,000, your allowance next year would be £50,000.There's also a lifetime allowance of £1.0731 million which is the total you can save in your pension.
-If you save in more than this, any excess benefits will be taxed at 25% if taken as a pension, or 55% if taken as a lump sum.
+So if you rolled over (sometimes known as 'carry forward') £10,000 and earn under £260,000, your allowance next year would be £70,000.

 Investments in pensions grow free from income tax and capital gains tax.

-You can withdraw money from your pension when you turn 55 (rising to 57 from 2028), but you can continue paying into until you’re 75 and still receive tax relief.
+You can withdraw money from your pension when you turn 55 (rising to 57 from 2028), but you can continue paying into a pension until you’re 75 and still receive tax relief.

 The exact amount of tax you’ll pay depends on your total annual income and your tax rate.
 If you’re not sure about the tax relief you’re eligible to receive, speak to a tax adviser, accountant or take a look at gov.uk.